| Our discipline 太极拳 – Tai Ji Quan –

 movements, efficiency in his punches, develops compact and inaccessible positions in

+defence, not giving any chance for possible openings for opponent attacks.
 Located in Henan Province, about 600 km South of Beijing, in the early 6th century, the

 Shaolin Monastery, received the visit of an Indian monk named Bodhidharma, who came